pentser/home-work6/README.md

 ## functions.js

-- include the 5 eccessies resoult as functions (1-5)
+- include the 5 Exercises results for functions (1-5)

 ## calculator